 Your article / website comes from an APPROPRIATE SOURCE.
 If a website, it is the main central page, not just a page within the site!

-Your article contains MORE THAN ONE FULL PAGE OF TEXT (If newspaper, more than half a page of text), or your website has more than five webpage subsites.
+Your print article contains MORE THAN ONE FULL PAGE OF TEXT (If newspaper, more than half a page of text), or your website has more than ten webpage subsites.